Which tomato variety is the best to grow in Kenya?

 Kilele F1

 Are you growing tomatoes for profit?
-The tomato variety that can bring you highest yields is Kilele F1.
+The tomato variety that can bring you the highest yields is Kilele F1.
 It can give you a harvesting period of 10 weeks, which is the longest in Kenya.
-Kilele F1 is also the cheapest and easiest tomato variety to grow in kenya.
-It requires little use of herbicides for it is the hybrid tomato seed variety with tolerance to Tomato Yellow leaf curl virus (TYLCV) , tomato mosaic virus (TMV), nematodes, verticillium and fusarium wilt.
+Kilele F1 is also the cheapest and easiest tomato variety to grow in Kenya.
+It requires little use of herbicides for it is the hybrid tomato seed variety with tolerance to Tomato Yellow leaf curl virus (TYLCV), tomato mosaic virus (TMV), nematodes, verticillium, and fusarium wilt.
 The variety exhibits semi-determinate growth and may need staking for support.
 Its fruites are elongated and firm giving it a longer shelf life.

 Raja F1

 Looking for the best tomato variety in dry areas?
 Tomato farming in dry areas is risky due to heat and water stress.
-Luckily for you, the Raja F1 is a drought resistant tomato seed.
-Its hybrid tomato variety with good adaptability to drier areas.
+Luckily for you, the Raja F1 is a drought-resistant tomato seed.
+The hybrid tomato variety with good adaptability to drier areas.

-Its also the fastest growing variety with its maturity at 65 days only.
-Besides, its a semi-determinate in growth with a harvesting period of 10 weeks.
-Its fruits are deep red, ovular and firm with long shelf life and easy to transport.
-Besides its tolerant to Tomato yellow leaf curl virus (TYLCV), Tomato Mosaic virus (TMV), Verticillium wilt, Fusarium wilt, Bacterial wilt and nematodes
+It is also the fastest-growing variety with its maturity at 65 days only.
+Besides, it a semi-determinate in growth with a harvesting period of 10 weeks.
+Its fruits are deep red, ovular, and firm with long shelf life and easy to transport.
+Besides it is tolerant to Tomato yellow leaf curl virus (TYLCV), Tomato Mosaic virus (TMV), Verticillium wilt, Fusarium wilt, Bacterial wilt, and nematodes

 • Yield potential; 30-35 t/acre